 A national crisis like coronavirus is the kind of emergency for which the Emergencies Partnership was formed.

-Our members are directly involved in the planning and delivery of a UK-wide response, including supporting at the Nightingale Hospitals, delivering food and medicine and providing emotional support over the phone.
+Our members are directly involved in the planning and delivery of a UK-wide response, including delivering food and medicine and providing emotional support over the phone.

 The Emergencies Partnership is also pooling evidence on unmet need to supplement insights from the NHS and local authorities.
 As well as sharing these insights with government and statutory agencies, our members are also using this information to allocate resource to the most vulnerable people who are not being supported elsewhere and whose needs would otherwise go unmet.